 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Starwood Preferred Guest Card From American Express.
+You can view the current offers from our partners if available here — Starwood Preferred Guest Card From American Express.
 Disclosure: Cards from our partners are mentioned below.]

 Perhaps its time that we just get it over with and declare Super Bowl Sunday to be a national holiday.
 From the pre-season games of midsummer to the big game itself during the depths of winter, our national love of football remains unchanged, even despite several scandals involving the league and its players.